gkekkis/freeCodeCamp-Relational-Databases/Celestial Bodies Database/README.md

 # **Celestial Bodies Database**
-This repository contains a SQL file which creates a database named 'universe'.
+This directory contains a SQL file which creates a database named 'universe'.